SehwanHong/Artificial-Intelligence/MobileNet/index.md

 The image above represent how the layers in the standard convolution and depthwise separable convolutional layer is different.
 Standard convolution, as described in the Depthwise separable convolution section, uses one large convolutional filter for all output dimensions.
 However, depthwise separable convolution uses depthwise convolution for filtering the input image by channel wise, then use pointwise convoluiton for combining the layers.

+Efficieint Network is not simply defined by the number of Mult-Adds, but it is dependent on how efficiently operation is implimented.
+For instance, unstructured sparse matrix operations are not typically faster than dense matrix operation until a very high level of sparsity.